-Our Board of Directors has documented our governance practices by adopting Corporate Governance Guidelines to assure that the Board will have the necessary authority and will have the necessary authority and practices in place to review and evaluate our business operations as needed and to make decisions that are independent of the Company's management.
+Our Board of Directors has documented our governance practices by adopting Corporate Governance Guidelines to assure that the Board will have the necessary authority and practices in place to review and evaluate our business operations as needed and to make decisions that are independent of the Company's management.
 The guidelines are also intended to align the interests of directors and management with those of the Company's stockholders.
-The Corporate Governance Guidelines set forth the practices the Board intends to follow with respect to board composition and selection including diversity, board meetings, and involvement of senior management, performance evaluation of the Co-Chief Executive Officers and succession planning, and board committees and compensation.
+The Corporate Governance Guidelines set forth the practices the Board intends to follow with respect to board composition and selection including diversity, board meetings, and involvement of senior management, performance evaluation of the Chief Executive Officer and succession planning, and board committees and compensation.
 The Corporate Governance Guidelines may be viewed on the Company's website at ir.allbirds.com.